lambdageek/cppguide-wip/cppguide.md

   - Try not to use macros that expand to unbalanced C++ constructs, or at least document that behavior well.
   - Prefer not using `##` to generate function/class/variable names.
+  - Remember that macros don't know anything about C++ namespaces, do not define macros that depend on being expanded in a predetermined namespace.

 Exporting macros from headers (i.e. defining them in a header without `#undef`ing them before the end of the header) is extremely strongly